 - 8 bratwurst sausages

-- Prepare Cream Cheese Mashed Potatoes.
-Cover and keep warm while making the sausages and onion gravy.
+- Prepare Cream Cheese Mashed Potatoes according to recipe instructions Cover and keep warm while making the sausages and onion gravy.

 - Sprinkle the flour over the browned onions and cook, stirring constantly, for 1 minute.
 Slowly pour in 7 ounces of Guinness, stirring constantly as you pour.
 Pour in the chicken stock, then add the mustard and bay leaf.
 Turn the heat up to medium-high and the gravy to a boil, then turn the heat down to medium-low and let simmer for about 30 minutes, stirring frequently.

-- While the gravy simmers, add the vegetable oil to a large skillet and heat medium-high heat until the oil is shimmering.
-Add the sausages to the hot oil and let cook on one side until browned, about 4 minutes.
+- While the gravy simmers, set a non-stick skillet over medium-high heat.
+When the skillet is hot, add the sausages to the pan.
+Let the sausages cook on one side until browned, about 4 minutes.
 Turn the sausages over and let brown on the other side.

 - Taste the gravy and add more salt, pepper, or mustard if desired.